-2. The Bush and Clinton administrations in the United States6
+B. The Bush and Clinton administrations in the United States

 The New Economics, advocated by American Keynesians and adopted by the Kennedy and Johnson administrations in the 1960s, centered on the aggressive use of fiscal policy to maintain full employment.
 As a result of this policy, unemployment was lowered while wholesale prices remained stable.
 On the other hand, this policy entailed the side effects of increases in external deficits, short-term external debt, retail prices, and federal budget deficits.
-The Vietnam War, in particular, triggered inflation and widened federal budget deficits, which, in turn, elicited calls for budget discipline and monetary tightening.
+The Vietnam War, in particular, triggered inflation and widened federal budget deficits, which in turn elicited calls for budget discipline and monetary tightening.
 Under the Nixon and Ford administrations in the 1970s, the devaluation of the dollar and the oil crisis confronted the government with a severe trade-off between reflationary and disinflationary policies.
-Under the Carter administration, the USA suffered further from stagflation-an increase in both inflation and unemployment.
+Under the Carter administration, the USA further suffered from a stagflation-an increase in both inflation and unemployment.